kennytilton/its-alive/README.md

                                         (when (= :home (md-get me :location))
                                           (when-let [act (mdv! :visitor :action)]
 ```
-`mdv!` could be written as `(md-get (fm! :visitor) :action)`.
+`mdv!` could be written as `(md-get (fm! :visitor) :action)`, where `fm!` is a `::fm/family` utility for searching the family tree for a given family member.
 What is going on here is that we need a handy way to reference a cell of some other model we know is out there.
-In this case we are doing it by `:name`, but more often I myself these days happen to search by type.
-A good example is a selectable item being clicked and informing it selection manager that it is now the selection, finding that manager by searching up the family tree for the first of type, say, `selection-mgr`.

-The rest should be familiar from our earlier discussion of cells.
+In this case we are doing it by `:name`, but more often these days I find myself searching by type, so soon enough we will extend `fm!` to accept a type (defined as a member of the `cell_types/ia_types` type hierarchy) and support search by `isa?`.
+A good use case for search by type is a selectable item being clicked and informing its selection manager that it is now the selection, finding that manager by searching up the GUI widget family tree for the first container of type, say, `selection-mgr`.

 ```
                                             (case act